-A review of the safety of homeopathy, conducted by doctors associated with the Royal London Homoeopathic Hospital (RLHH) studied papers published between 1970 and 1995 for reports of adverse effects of homeopathy.
+A review of the safety of homeopathy, conducted by doctors associated with the fromer Royal London Homoeopathic Hospital (now the Royal London Hospital for Integrated Medicine), studied papers published between 1970 and 1995 for reports of adverse effects of homeopathy.

 Adverse effects reported in clinical trials were temporary aggravations of symptoms or other mild and transient effects (mostly headaches, tiredness, skin eruptions, dizziness or diarrhoea).

 Only a very few isolated reports of proper adverse effects were attributable to homeopathic medicines.1 The authors of the review concluded: “Homeopathic medicines in high dilutions, prescribed by trained professionals, are probably safe and unlikely to provoke serious adverse reactions”.